 There is no specific injury that automatically qualifies as a “serious injury” and is required to file a Michigan car accident lawsuit, however here are some examples of injuries that may qualify:

-Psychological injuries, like depression and post-traumatic stress disorder
+- Psychological injuries, like depression and post-traumatic stress disorder, and/or

 Several factors go into determining whether an injury is “serious enough” to make a damages claims.
 These include the treatment, the length of treatment, the period of disability, and how your life has been affected overall by the injury.
 You should contact our car accident injury lawyers today to see if your case qualifies under Michigan law.